How to Clean Your Boat Engine

 7. Replace the cowling and wipe it down with a clean cloth.
 Protect the outboard engine with a tarp or plastic cover whenever the boat is dry-docked.

-If you’re ready to move on from cleaning your boat engine to overall boat detailing DIY job, check out our boat detailing step-by-step guide on the topic!
+If you’re ready not only to clean your boat engine, but to move to overall boat detailing DIY job, check out our boat detailing step-by-step guide on the topic!